Isamu Yokoyama: Biography

 A specialist in resources allocation, Yokoyama was appointed Head of the Planning Bureau of the Cabinet Resources Board in 1937.
 He was promoted to lieutenant general in August 1939.
 In September of the same year, he returned to Manchukuo as commander of the IJA 1st Division.
 In October 1941, he was promoted to commander of the IJA 4th Army, which was based at Bei'an, the capital of a northern Manchukuo province of the same name, that was heavily fortified with various ground emplacements against possible incursions by the Soviet Red Army.
 From 21 December 1942, he was commander of the IJA 11th Army, which was in combat at the Battle of Changde from 2 November 1943 – 20 December 1943.
 He was later involved in the capture of Henyang and the Battle of Changsha during Operation Ichi-Go in August 1944.

 Yokoyama was reassigned back to mainland Japan as commander of both the Western District Army and the Japanese Sixteenth Area Army in November 1944.
 These were home guard and garrison organizations responsible for recruitment and civil defense, and were intended to oppose the projected American invasion of western Japan.
 He was based in Fukuoka at the time of the surrender of Japan.

 In July 1946, Yokoyama was arrested by the U.S. occupation authorities on suspicion of war crimes.
-In 1948, he was sentenced to death by a military commission for Yokohama War Crimes Trials due to command responsibility for vivisection and other human medical experiments performed at the Kyushu Imperial University on downed Allied airmen.
+In 1948, he was sentenced to death by a military commission for Yokohama War Crimes Trials due to his direct command responsibility for vivisection and other human medical experiments performed at the Kyushu Imperial University on downed Allied airmen.
 However, Yokoyama's sentence was later commuted to life in prison.
 He died in prison in 1952.